roberthluo/roberthluo.com/content/posts/firefox-netflix.md

 sudo dnf install ffmpeg-libs
 ```

-If you go back to the [Encodings Tester](https://www.youtube.com/html5/), you should see all encodings enabled.
+If you go back to the [Encoding Tester](https://www.youtube.com/html5/), you should see all encodings enabled.

 ![Image of Working](https://github.com/roberthluo/roberthluo.com/tree/master/static/img/blog/firefox-netflix/netflix-work-for-it.png)